vitejs/vite/README.md

 createApp(App).mount('#app')
 ```

-Currently this is auto-importing a `jsx` compatible function that converts esbuild-produced JSX calls into Vue 3 compatible vnode calls, which is sub-optimal.
+Currently, this is auto-importing a `jsx` compatible function that converts esbuild-produced JSX calls into Vue 3 compatible vnode calls, which is sub-optimal.
 Vue 3 will eventually provide a custom JSX transform that can take advantage of Vue 3's runtime fast paths.

 #### JSX with React/Preact